Natox10/ftcountline.nvim/README.md

 # ftcountline.nvim

-Ftcountline.nvim is a little plugin for neovim that display the number of line in your functions in c.
+Ftcountline.nvim is a little plugin for neovim that display the size of your functions for .c files.

-##Installation
+## Installation

 Lazy :
 ```Lua